AqwamCreates/DataPredict/docs/API/Optimizers/RootMeanSquarePropagation.md

 ### setBeta()

 ```
-RootMeanSquarePropagation:setBeta(Beta: number)
+RootMeanSquarePropagation:setBeta(beta: number)
 ```

 #### Parameters:

-* Beta: The value that controls the exponential decay rate for the moving average of squared gradients.
+* beta: The value that controls the exponential decay rate for the moving average of squared gradients.

 ### setEpsilon()

 ```
-RootMeanSquarePropagation:setEpsilon(Epsilon: number)
+RootMeanSquarePropagation:setEpsilon(epsilon: number)
 ```

 #### Parameters:

-* Epsilon: The value to ensure that the numbers are not divided by zero.
+* epsilon: The value to ensure that the numbers are not divided by zero.

 ### reset()